-As a part of LSC-PA's service to student organizations, Student Activities publishes a monthly activities calendar.
+As a part of LSCPA's service to student organizations, Student Activities publishes a monthly activities calendar.
 In addition, a listing of all approved organizations, their constitutions, and a current listing of their officers are kept on file in the Director's office.
 Several business machines are also located in this office and are for the use of student organizations free of charge.

-The office of the Director of Student Activities is located in the southwest corner of the 2^{nd} floor of the Student Center.
+The office of the Director of Student Activities is on the 2nd floor of the Student Centerroom 205.
 Please stop by!
 We're here to serve you.